 Most graduate students begin working as teaching assistants in Department or School courses during their second year and continue throughout their tenure in the program, except when dissertation research or writing require their residency away from the university.
 Students have the opportunity to apply to teach their own courses during summer session when they are A.B.D.
-Third and fourth year students are expected to also apply for TA appointments outside of the History Department.
+Students beyond their second year are required to also apply for teaching positions outside the department